 Bullying makes organizations weaker, not stronger.
 You can strengthen your Code of Conduct by including a specific policy against bullying, cyberbullying and retaliation.
 Your Code should also explain the procedures that employees can use to report incidents of bullying.
 These include both formal (such as an employee hotline) and informal (such as approaching the harasser to resolve the issue) procedures.

 The widespread use of social media creates additional risk in the workplace.
 To manage the risk, organizations should develop a social media policy and feature it prominently in their Code of Conduct and training.
 The policy should provide guidelines for what employees can and cannot say, show and share online.
 For example, employees can get into trouble with their personal use of social media when they reveal company secrets or confidential information, criticize or harass other employees, customers or competitors, misrepresent the views of the organization or endorse company products without revealing that they are employees.

 An effective Code of Conduct conveys the importance of acting with respect and honesty toward others.
-Central to a respectful workplace is protecting the personal and confidential data of other employees and customers.
-Personal data includes Social Security numbers, home addresses, phone numbers and personal email addresses.
-Confidential information, which belongs to an organization and isn’t generally available to the public, includes intellectual property, contracts and agreements, supplier lists, internal communications, marketing plans and customer data.
+Central to a respectful diverse workplace is protecting the personal and confidential data of other employees and customers.
+Personal data includes Social Security numbers, home addresses, phone numbers, and personal email addresses.
+Confidential information, which belongs to an organization and isn’t generally available to the public, includes intellectual property, contracts and agreements, supplier lists, internal communications, marketing plans, and customer data.